RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     savestate_directory = /home/pi/RetroPie/save
     savefile_directory = /home/pi/RetroPie/save

+If you already have some saved files, it would be a good idea to move them to the ~/RetroPie/save folder we created.

 ## Tips

 At this point, everything should be good to go.
 You can play and save games from your childhood.
 If you want to make things pretty, you'll need to scrape.
-You'll also find that scraping just doesn't work.
+You'll may also find that scraping just doesn't work.
 Thank you [@sselph](https://retropie.org.uk/forum/user/sselph) for this tip:

 > A simple solution if you just want things to work would be to run